BonPatron

 BonPatron is a French online spelling and grammar checker, developed by Nadaclair Language Technologies.
-The site also includes guides for grammar, vocabulary, phonetics, and a verb conjugator.
+The site includes guides for grammar, vocabulary, phonetics, and a verb conjugator.

 History

 BonPatron was created as an academic project in 2001 by Terry Nadasdi (University of Alberta) and Stéfan Sinclair (McGill University).
 BonPatron initially targeted grammatical errors typically made by anglophone learners of French.
 Its purpose was to see how closely a web-based grammar checker could replicate what teachers do when correcting student compositions (repeatedly indicating the same mistakes).
 BonPatron was initially called LePatron but changed its name in 2007 when it became a joint academic/commercial endeavour.

 The site was initially designed for language learners in North America, but it is now used extensively by people whose first language is French, especially in France and Quebec.

 In addition to the main grammar checker, other pedagogical resources have been added over the years (e.g.: a grammar guide, a vocabulary guide and a phonetics guide).